 Though this increase represents a direct long-term adverse impact to the groundwater treatment system, the increased water demand would still be well below the water treatment plant capacity of 2.16 million GPD.
-The water treatment plant would be able to support the additional water demand from the additional personnel Therefore, the Proposed Action would not be expected to have a significant impact on groundwater.
+The water treatment plant would be able to support the additional water demand from the additional personnel.
+The additional demand would not be expected to significantly impact groundwater recharge due to the extensive aquifer in the region.
+Therefore, the Proposed Action would not be expected to have a significant impact on groundwater.